 What is the definite article in English and how do we use it?

 The definite article in English is the word the.
-We use it before a singular or plural noun to show that you are talking about a specific noun.
+We use it before a or to show that you are talking about a specific noun.
 Let’s look at a few examples and see why we use or don’t use a definite article:

 • I like books.